Pallas (freedman): Secretary of the Treasury (A rationibus)

+Agrippina the Younger

 In the second half of Claudius' reign, Pallas chose to support Agrippina the Younger as the new empress after the fall of Empress Messalina.
 Tacitus notes his intent to reunite the Julian and Claudian families through the marriage, and prevent either a future husband of Agrippina, or Agrippina herself, from claiming the throne.
 But the ancient authors also state that the real reason for his choice was that Pallas and Agrippina were lovers.

 Modern historians suggest that their relationship was strictly business, and they helped each other with mutual goals.
 Pallas' influence on Agrippina was real and became well-known, but he continued to advise Claudius on matters of state.
 He was the source of a law that stated that a free woman who married a slave would remain free if the master approved.

+Ornamenta praetoria

+In AD 52, Pallas received a unique distinction that blurred the lines of his plebeian/freedman status.
+On the recommendation of Claudius, the Senate voted him the ornamenta praetoria (Praetorian Insignia).
+The Senate also offered him 15 million sesterces, but he (already one of the wealthiest men of the Roman Empire) refused the money and received public commemoration for virtue and frugality.
+He was granted the decorations and symbols of a praetor (a high-ranking magistrate), and could wear the toga of a praetor and sit in the seats reserved for them at public games, but was still not an actual Praetor due to his background.

+Imperial Province of Judea

+Pallas was the chief estate manager for the imperial family, managing the private estates of the family and the imperial estates of the emperor.
+He was deeply connected to the Hasmonean branch of the Herodian Dynasty, with Marcus Julius Agrippa I, part of the Household of Antonia Minor, as a close allied to the Antonii family and kingmaker behind Claudius.

+In AD 44, Agrippa I died and the kingdom reversed back as an imperial estate of the imperial household, ultimately managed by Pallas.

+In AD 52, Pallas as the treasurer and head of the imperial estates had his brother Marcus Antonius Felix selected as the Procurator of the Imperial Province of Judea (c.
+52-58/60).
+Josephus (Antiquities 20.8.5) explicitly states that Felix received the appointment because of the influence and petition of his brother, Pallas.
+This was scandalous to some, Tacitus famously (and bitterly) wrote, Felix "exercised the power of a king with the mind of a slave."